OctopusDeploy/blog/blog/2021-02/ecs-canary-deployments/index.md

 If you recall from earlier, we added a tag to the service to indicate which stack, blue or green, was the stable stack.
 We now want to find the details of the stable stack and copy them back into the blue stack as we start a new deployment.

-We know this tag is currently set to **Blue**, because that is what we set it to, and nothing has changed it.
+We know this tag is currently set to **Blue** because that's what we set it to, and nothing has changed it.
 However, we still want to run through the process of extracting the tag value in a repeatable way because the next deployment can't assume the tag has a known value.

 The command below will extract the value of the tag: